How to Make a CV That Actually Gets You Interviews in Colombia

 Showing original language

 Sending resumes in Colombia can feel like shouting into the void.
-You've spent weeks applying on Computrabajo, updated your LinkedIn, and the most you get are automatic confirmations and calls about "businesses" that are clearly multilevel schemes.
-The problem, in most cases, isn't that there's no work.
-It's that your resume isn't doing its job.
+You've been applying on Computrabajo for weeks, updated your LinkedIn, and the most you get are automated confirmations and "business" calls that are clearly multi-level marketing.
+The problem, in most cases, isn't that there are no jobs.
+It's that the resume isn't doing its job.

-In Colombia there are very specific conventions about how a CV should look.
-Some are reasonable—professional photo, clear objective profile—others are remnants of customs that are gradually changing, and still others are simply mistakes that repeat because no one corrects them.
-The result: many people with solid experience get filtered out before reaching a first interview.
+In Colombia, there are very specific conventions on what a CV should look like.
+Some are reasonable—a professional photo, a clear objective profile—while others are a legacy of customs that are slowly changing, and others are simply mistakes that get repeated because nobody corrects them.
+The result: many people with solid experience are left out of the process before ever reaching a first interview.

 What makes a resume different in Colombia